 Houston Hobby Airport

-Discover the ideal hotel nearby Houston Hobby Airport for flying in comfort and style.
-The all-new Four Points by Sheraton Houston Hobby Airport is located just off Interstate-45 near downtown Houston, restaurants, shopping and great attractions like the Kemah Boardwalk and Johnson Space Center, plus so much more.
-Our spacious Houston, Texas guest rooms and suites are well appointed with the Four Points by Sheraton Four ComfortTM Bed, stylish furnishings, 37" LCD HD televisions, oversized desks and free bottled water.
+Discover Four Points by Sheaton Houston Hobby Airport hotel, just a short drive from the Houston Airport so you can fly in comfort and style.
+Located just off Interstate-45 near downtown Houston, restaurants, shopping and great attractions like the Kemah Boardwalk and Johnson Space Center.
+Our spacious guest rooms and suites are well appointed with the Four Points by Sheraton Four ComfortTM Bed, stylish furnishings, 37" LCD HD televisions, oversized desks and free bottled water.
 Home to warm comforts and contemporary amenities, enjoy elegant Houston meeting facilities offering more than 1,420 square feet space for events, 24-hour business center, outdoor swimming pool, a full-service restaurant and lounge, fitness center and complimentary airport and local area shuttle is available upon request to destinations within 5 miles of our Houston, TX hotel.

 Houston International Airport & Expansion